vinod2305/Weather-Dashboard/README.md

 # Weather Dashboard

 This project was implemented with Vue.js library.
-There are few apis:
+Simple weather dashboard built using API's:

 1. Dark Sky API - for fetching weather data
 1. Data was visualized using Vue-chartjs